Son's suicide pushes Mesa mom to Congress

 In October, Bride filed a Federal Trade Commission complaint against a new anonymous messaging app on Instagram called NGL (for Not Gonna Lie).

-Bride views that app as potentially harmful in similar ways as YOLO.
+Bride said she views that app as potentially harmful in similar ways as YOLO.

 She's advocating for the bipartisan Kids Online Safety Act, sponsored by U.S. Sens.
 Marsha Blackburn (R-Tennessee) and Richard Blumenthal (D-Connecticut).